cirrusidentity/simplesamlphp-module-authoauth2/docs/GOOGLE.md

     ),
 ```

-# Resitricting home domain
+## Resitricting hosted domain

-If you want to restrict the home domain of a user you can pass the
+If you want to restrict the hosted domain of a user you can pass the
 `hd` query parameter to Google.
 You **must** ensure the `hd` value
 returned from Google matches what you expect - a user could remove the
 `hd` from the browser flow and login with any account.

+TODO: Once https://github.com/thephpleague/oauth2-google/pull/54 is accepted into the oauth2-google project then
+this check would be done automatically.
+This example would then need to be updated to use that project

 ```php
    // Using the generic provider